inxi options:

 available); inactive sound servers/APIs.

--B Current/minimum voltage, vendor/model, status (if
+vendor/model, status (if available); temperature (if

 available); attached devices (e.g. wireless mouse,